lee-zhg/app-modernization-helm-lab-iks-uy/README.md

 3. Using the Github's UI file browser to  take a look at the files in the **chart** folder.
 This is a Helm chart with child charts for the web app and MariaDB  portions of the app.
 Since there already is a published chart for  MariaDB, it is listed  as a required child chart in the file **requirements.yaml** and you don't have to create a chart for the MariaDB portion of the app.

-### Step 3: Create the artifacts for the Helm repository
+### Step 3: Add a new chart to the local Helm repository

-1. From your client terminal, type in (or copy and paste in) the following (uncommented) commands
+1. From your client terminal, execute

     ```
-    # Fetch required MariaDB chart
     helm repo add ibmcom https://raw.githubusercontent.com/IBM/charts/master/repo/stable
+    ```

+    This makes another repository (https://raw.githubusercontent.com/IBM/charts/master/repo/stable) accessable to you. `ibmcom` is the name of the new repository.

+2. Execute command to list all available repositories for the verification purpose. `ibmcom` should be one in the list.

+    ```
+    helm repo list
+    ```

+3. Execute command to update all dependency of your chart.

+    ```
     helm dependency update chart/pbw-liberty-mariadb
+    ```
+    Your chart has a dependency of chart `ibm-mariadb-dev`.
+This adds the tar file `ibm-mariadb-dev-1.1.2.tgz` to folder `chart/pbw-liberty-mariadb/charts`.
+The tar file(chart) comes from the new repository added in the previous step.

-    # Generate the chart archive.
+4. Package your chart and generate the chart archive.

+    ```
     helm package chart/pbw-liberty-mariadb -d ~/.helm/repository/local

+    Successfully packaged chart and saved it to: /Users/lee/.helm/repository/local/pbw-liberty-mariadb-1.0.0.tgz
     ```
+    One of the repositories available to you is `local`.
+By default, it points to folder `~/.helm/repository/local/`.
+The above command creates a .tar file `pbw-liberty-mariadb-1.0.0.tgz` in your local repository folder.

+    As the result, a new chart becomes available in your local repository.

-### Step 4: Configure Helm to serve up the repo via HTTP
+### Step 4: Configure Helm to serve up the local repository via HTTP

 1. In your terminal window, type the following command, to start the local test Helm repository substituting for [PORT_NUMBER].
 If you're using a web based terminal as part of an IBM instructor led workshop, use a port number derived from your username so it will be unique and not conflict with other users.
 The pattern is `9 + USER_NUMBER`.
 For example if your username is ``user023`` use port ``9023``, if your username is ``user009`` use port ``9009`` and so on.
 If you're using a terminal on your own machine use any free port number.